carbonblack/cb-event-forwarder/README.md

 * If you are capturing binary observed events you also need to edit the `EnableSolrBinaryInfoNotifications` option in `/etc/cb/cb.conf` and set it to `True`.

-Cb EDR needs to be restarted if any variables were changed in `/etc/cb/cb.conf` by executing `service cb-enterprise restart`.
+Cb EDR needs to be restarted if any you change any variables in `/etc/cb/cb.conf` by executing `service cb-enterprise restart`.

 If you are configuring the cb-event-forwarder on a Cb EDR cluster, the `DatastoreBroadcastEventTypes` and/or `EnableSolrBinaryInfoNotifications` settings